 Oatmeal bars are a perfect way to use what in your pantry.
-They are an easy dessert recipe and our apple butter filling makes them the perfect sweet and savory treat.
-If you don't have apple butter in your pantry, there are many other common spreads you can use (see the list below.)
+They are one of our most popular easy dessert recipes and our homemade apple butter filling makes them the perfect sweet and savory treat.

 These dessert bars can be made in just 45 minutes and you probably already have all the ingredients just sitting in your pantry, waiting to be used.